Lio Rush: NXT Cruiserweight Champion (2019–2020)

-Rush made his return to NXT on the September 18 episode as a face and defeated Oney Lorcan to become the No. 1 Contender for Drew Gulak's Cruiserweight Championship.
-Rush successfully captured the title (which was now renamed to NXT Cruiserweight Championship) on October 9 episode of NXT.
-On November 8 episode of 205 Live, Rush went toe to toe with Raul Mendoza in a non-title match that received high praise for its athletic competition and hard-hitting combat.
+Rush made his return to NXT, where he won the Cruiserweight Champion from Drew Gulak on October 9 episode of NXT.
 At Survivor Series, Rush successfully defended his NXT Cruiserweight Championship in an Interbrand Triple Threat match that featured Akira Tozawa and Kalisto.
-This is also the first match to give Team NXT their first point of the night against Team Raw and Team SmackDown.
-On November 27 episode of NXT, Rush retained his NXT Cruiserweight Championship in a gruesome fast-paced battle against Akira Tozawa.
 On the December 11 episode of NXT, Rush lost his title to Angel Garza, ending his reign at 63 days.
-On the January 15 episode of NXT, Rush defeated Tyler Breeze and Isaiah "Swerve" Scott in a triple treat match to compete in a No. 1 Contenders Match for the Cruiserweight Championship against then winner of his No. 1 Contenders Match Angel Garza.
-He later on defeated Garza on the February 12 episode of NXT and went on to face Jordan Devlin for the NXT Cruiserweight Championship on February 19 episode of NXT, in which he failed to capture the Cruiserweight title.
+He tried to regain the title facing the new champion Jordan Devlin on February 19 episode of NXT, in which he failed to capture the Cruiserweight title.

 On April 15, 2020, Rush was released from his WWE contract as part of budget cuts stemming from the COVID-19 pandemic.

-Return to the independent circuit (2020–2021)
+Return to the independent circuit (2020–present)

 After leaving WWE, Rush began to work with many independent promotions, most notably Game Changer Wrestling, where he had several matches.
 In November, he signed a contract with the Major League Wrestling promotion.
 Also in November, he was announced for New Japan Pro-Wrestling's Super J-Cup tournament, which took place on USA.
 After failing to win the Super J-Cup, he was defeated by El Phantasmo at New Japan's The New Beginning USA.
 Rush first match with MLW took place at Kings of Colosseum on January 6, 2021, where he defeated Myron Reed to win the World Middleweight Championship.
 One month later, due to MLW relationship with Lucha Libre AAA Worldwide, Rush defeated Laredo Kid to win the AAA World Cruiserweight Championship and became a double champion.
 However this reign was not recognized in Mexico by AAA, with AAA booker Konnan stating that Lio lost the title to Laredo during an untelevised event.